marcusoftnet/marcusoftnet.github.io/_posts/2014-11-19-how-i-prepare-presentation.md

 blogger_orig_url: http://www.marcusoft.net/2014/11/how-i-prepare-presentation.html
 ---

 I've just been to [Agile Singapore](http://2014.agilesingapore.org/) and had a blast.
 What a nice bunch of people I met there!
-And the event was super; fun well organised and informative - that's all i want from conference.
+And the event was super; fun well organised and informative - that's all I want from conference.

 I also had an opportunity to give a presentation there.
 It was quite some time since I created one for scratch so I took it (the opportunity) to rewrite my [Kanban in Action](http://bit.ly/theKanbanBook) presentation.